-Speaking to his followers who take an oath and then see an alternative “then you should expiate your oath and do what is better.”
-(Bukhari 9:89:260) This is definitely his own ethic because elsewhere said: “By Allah and Allah willing, if I take an oath and later find something else better than that, then I do what is better and expiate my oath.”
-(7:67:427) Such nice teachings from “the trustworthy one.”
+Speaking to his followers who take an oath and then see an alternative “then you should expiate your oath and do what is better” (Bukhari 9:89:260).
+This is definitely his own ethic because elsewhere said: “By Allah and Allah willing, if I take an oath and later find something else better than that, then I do what is better and expiate my oath” (7:67:427).
+Such nice teachings from “the trustworthy one.”

-In another place, he makes his Allah say: “Allah will not call you to account for the thoughtlessness in your oaths but for the intentions in your heart.”
-(2:225)
+In another place, he makes his Allah say: “Allah will not call you to account for the thoughtlessness in your oaths but for the intentions in your heart” (2:225).

 While Allah doesn’t hold Muslims accountable to their thoughtless actions or breaking of vows, the God of the Bible holds His people seriously to their promises and vows (Num.
 30:2, Eccl.
 5:2-6).

-Kab ibn Malik narrated that: “When the Prophet intended to go on an expedition, he always pretended to be going somewhere else and he would say: ‘War is deception.'”
-(Abu Dawud 14:26:29)
+Kab ibn Malik narrated that: “When the Prophet intended to go on an expedition, he always pretended to be going somewhere else and he would say: ‘War is deception‘” (Abu Dawud 14:26:29).

-One of his followers, Ammar ibn Yasar pretended to despise Muhammad and Islam in order to gain the approval of the pagans of Mecca.
+One of his followers, Ammar ibn Yasar, pretended to despise Muhammad and Islam in order to gain the approval of the pagans of Mecca.
 It worked and Muhammad endorsed his deception (Kitab al-Waqidi, 227).
 Why would a man said to be honest and trustworthy, endorse lying, deception and treachery?
 With such credentials, Muhammad is disqualified from being a true prophet.

-Think about the influence of these teachings on Muslims immersed deep in Islam.
+Muslim jurist, Ahmad ibn Naqib wrote that “When it is possible to achieve such an aim by lying, by not telling the truth, it is permissible to lie if attaining the goal is possible” (Reliance of the Traveler, 8:2:745).
+Now, think about the influence of these teachings on Muslims immersed deep in Islam.
 If they sign a contract with you, they will break it without blinking an eye.
 They can swear about a thing today and go against that oath the next day.
 They can’t be trusted with promises, pledges or whatever they say.
 This explains why Muslims lie about loyalty to their host countries, about Islam, about Muhammad and what they really believe.

 Outright Lies in the Quran

 The Quran narrates the story of the army of Abraha who were defeated by Allah.
 How did Allah pull this off?
 He made birds drop claystones from their beaks on the armies until they were all mowed down.
 Subhanallah!
-(105:1-6)
+(Q105:1-6)